MicrosoftDocs/windows-ai-docs/docs/windows-ml/convert-model-winmltools.md

 ---
 author: wschin
 title: Convert ML models to ONNX with WinMLTools
-description: Learn how to use WinMLTools to convert ML models into ONNX format. ms.author: wechi ms.date: 5/13/2020 ms.topic: article
+description: Learn how to use WinMLTools to convert ML models into ONNX format.
+For example, convert TensorFlow models into ONNX. ms.author: wechi ms.date: 5/13/2020 ms.topic: article